-A contingent liability arises where an event has taken place that gives the Council a possible obligation whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Council.
-Contingent liabilities also arise in circumstances where a provision would otherwise be made but either it is not probable that an outflow of resources will be required or the amount of the obligation cannot be measured reliably.
+A contingent liability arises where an event has taken place that gives The Funds possible obligation whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of The Fund.
+Contingent liabilities also arise in circumstances where a provision would otherwise be made but either it is not probable that an outflow of resources will be required, or the amount of the obligation cannot be measured reliably.
 Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts.